inspiraller/todos/README.md

 - I would provide theming of styles
 - I would allow language support - option to run in different languages
-- I would spend more time on node implementation and replace the cache solution with a db ...
+- I would spend more time on node implementation and replace the cache solution with a db
+- I would put in e2e tests with cypress, playwright or equivalent
+- I would put in sonar for capturing code quality
+- I may separate components into a react lazy load
+- I may separate components into bit cloud
+- I would create nicer error handling
+- I would test on a few mobile device sizes
+...